dotnet/winforms/docs/accessibility/monthcalendar-expected-behavior.md

 - Rebuild the accessibility tree, if the calendar `View`, `MaxDate`, `MinDate`, `TodayDate`, `Size` are changed or Next or Previous buttons are clicked (i.e. the display range is changed).
-- Invoke method of button accessible objects of MonthCalednar simulates mouse moving, clicks and then returns the mouse position back.
+- Invoke method of button accessible objects of MonthCalendar simulates mouse moving, clicks and then returns the mouse position back.
 Windows doesn't provide API to simulate  MonthCalendar buttons clicks via messages.

 [monthcalendar-inspect-month-view-tree]: ../images/monthcalendar-inspect-month-view-tree.png